-The “Severo Ochoa Centres of Excellence" support and accreditation is a programme of the Secretary of State for Research, Development and Innovation of the Ministry of Economy and Competitiveness that aims to promote excellence in scientific research in Spain.
+The “Severo Ochoa Centres of Excellence" and “María de Maeztu Units of Excellence” Support and Accreditation is a programme of the Secretary of State for Research, Development and Innovation of the Ministry of Economy and Competitiveness that aims to promote excellence in scientific research in Spain.

-The Severo Ochoa subprogramme seeks to boost research activities taking place in specific institutional and organizational environments in which a scientific community works closely together to achieve common objectives, facilitating interaction among its members and at the same time showing a high degree of openness to international collaboration.
+The programme seeks to boost research activities taking place in specific institutional and organizational environments in which a scientific community works closely together to achieve common objectives, facilitating interaction among its members and at the same time showing a high degree of openness to international collaboration.

 It is aimed at existing centres and units that perform cutting-edge basic research and are among the world's best in their respective areas.
 The impact and international scientific leadership of these centers and units is essential for their recognition.

 The selection process is transparent and based on international best practices.

 The evaluation and selection is carried out by an independent Committee consisting of internationally renowned scientists.
 “Severo Ochoa” Scientific Committees include leading international researchers.
 The three scientific committees cover these areas: “Life Sciences and Medicine”, “Mathematics, Experimental Sciences and Engineering” and “Humanities and Social Sciences”.